 Not sure how to fix broken and harmful links from your website?
 Here we’re showing the ways through which you can fix them easily using Dr. Link Check by yourself.

-Once you’re on their pricing page, you’ll see different types of pricing starting from a free-forever account to $129/month or more depends upon the number of links you wanted to check on your website.
+Once you’re on their pricing page, you’ll see different types of pricing, starting from a free-forever account to $129/month or more, depending upon the number of links you want to check on your website.

-In starting you can choose the “Lite” plan which costs you nothing for testing the features and then shift to some other plans for in-depth analysis.
-I’m on their “Professional Plan“, which comes with Broken links check, PhishTank, SSL Check, Parked Domain check, and a lot more features.
+In starting, you can choose the “Lite” plan, which costs you nothing for testing the features, and then shift to some other plans for in-depth analysis.
+I’m on their “Professional Plan”, which comes with a Broken links check, PhishTank, SSL Check, Parked Domain check, and a lot more features.

-Once you subscribed to their plans, you’ll get redirected to their dashboard where you’ll get an option to add your first project.
+Once you subscribe to their plans, you’ll get redirected to their dashboard, where you’ll get an option to add your first project.
 Click on the “Create Project” button and enter the details it asks for (as seen in the image above).

-Once you enter the details and hit the “Create Project” button, it will start analyzing the links of the website and if it finds an issue with any links, it will show on the dashboard.
+Once you enter the details and hit the “Create Project” button, it will start analyzing the links of the website, and if it finds an issue with any links, it will show up on the dashboard.

 If you click on the “issue with links” option in the dashboard, it will further redirect you to a page where it shows all the links it finds issues with.